Contents

 What the guide doesn’t cover

-• The Guide is not a technical manual, so does not cover engineering design or construction methods in detail.
+• The Guide is not a technical manual.
+It does not cover engineering design or construction methods in detail.

-• It does not replace company guidelines or legal requirements (District or Regional plan rules or consent conditions).
+• It does not replace company guidelines or legal requirements.
+For example, NES-PF permitted activity or consent conditions.

 Symbols